 It is always recommended that buyers have a home and pest inspection done on any property they are purchasing.
 Your agent will recommend local inspectors you can use and then set up the appointments for you.
 These reports will give you a detailed look at the condition of the house, including in the sub-floor area and attic space.
 Buyers can then ask the seller to repair something, or ask for a credit for the cost of the repairs.
 California and Nevada laws differ on the rules for requests for repairs, so talk to your agent to get more information.

 2 weeks before you are scheduled to close escrow, buyers should get home insurance set up for the house.
-Here is a link to view the local insurance companies that I recommend.
+You can view a list of local insurance companies that I recommend on our business directory page.
 If you are getting a loan for the purchase, your lender will need the home insurance information as well as the escrow company.

 Buyer will need to set up the utilities in their names.
 The local escrow companies take care of transferring the water, sewer, garbage (CA only).
 But you are responsible for the power, gas, telephone, cable, and internet.
 Phone, cable, and internet can be set up at a later date if you don’t need them right away when escrow closes.